 It’s okay to discuss the same experience in different essays as long as there is no significant overlap.
 For example, in one essay you might highlight the outcomes of an experience such as cost savings or percentage of higher revenue.
 In another essay, you might discuss the same incident but highlight interpersonal skills such as resolving conflicts.
 This can be a way to convey significant achievements in your career while not dedicating a major portion of anyone essay to the experience.

 5. Be forthright in writing about ethical dilemmas and failures

-One of the most common pitfalls that I see every year is applicants that try to write about a failure as if it were really a success or an ethical dilemma where there wasn’t really any debate or decision to be made.
+One of the most common pitfalls that I see every year is applicants that try to write about failure as if it were really a success or an ethical dilemma where there wasn’t really any debate or decision to be made.
 If you do this, then your essay will be off-topic and irrelevant.
-Moreover, it will send a message to the admissions officers that you lack the ability to self-reflect or accept the type of difficult feedback that is sometime necessary in order to help us grow.
-Instead, approach these prompts directly and with humility to demonstrate your dedication to improving your skill set.
+Moreover, it will send a message to the admissions officers that you lack the ability to self-reflect or accept the type of difficult feedback that is sometimes necessary in order to help us grow.
+Instead, approach these prompts directly and with humility to demonstrate your dedication to improving your skillset.